 Drinking alcohol is a part of celebrating, relaxing, and unwinding for many people, but it is easy to overdo.
-Excessive and long-term intakes are known to increase the risks for regrettable mistakes, accidents, injuries, worsened depression, liver disease, brain damage, high blood pressure, heart failure, stroke, cancers, and death.
+Excessive and long-term intakes are known to risk regrettable mistakes, accidents, injuries, worsened depression, liver disease, brain damage, high blood pressure, heart failure, stroke, cancers, and death.
 However, even moderate and short-term intakes have potentially harmful effects on health.
 In this blog post, I address three effects of alcohol you may not know about.

 Note: This post was updated June 29, 2021.